FFTAI/fftai.github.io/docs/concepts/network.md

 # Network Communication

-To initiate communication with the GR-1 robot, all applications leverage a network connection employing WebSocket and HTTP protocols.
+To initiate communication with the GR robot, all applications leverage a network connection employing WebSocket and HTTP protocols.
 A comprehensive understanding of these protocols is imperative for effective troubleshooting and ensuring the robust functionality of applications.

 RoCS APIs manage two categories of instructions: continuous and instantaneous, exchanged with the GR-1 robot.
 Continuous instructions utilize WebSocket for real-time communication, ensuring immediate feedback and reliability.
 Conversely, instantaneous instructions use HTTP for simpler communication when real-time feedback is not essential.
 The SDK provides tools for actively monitoring pushed messages and handling different instruction types accordingly.

 ## WebSocket Connection

-The primary mode of communication for GR-1 is WebSocket, a real-time, bidirectional protocol facilitating near real-time data exchange between applications and the robot.
+The primary mode of communication for GR robot is WebSocket, a real-time, bidirectional protocol facilitating near real-time data exchange between applications and the robot.
 This approach is particularly suitable for scenarios requiring low latency and high responsiveness, such as those involving continuous instructions.

 **Continuous Instructions:**